 Multi-Window allows you to create sub-bezel fixed grids of sources in a display or zone - placing a 2x2 of content on a single zone, or a 3x3 on a 2x2 zone, or just about any combination.

-TIP: Multi-Window sources can take a few seconds to start.
-Please wait up to 10 seconds after assigning a display or starting a Zone in the Multi-Window source before making any further changes.
+Multi-Window sources can take a few seconds to start.
+Please wait up to 10 seconds before you make any changes after assigning a display or starting a Zone in the Multi-Window source.

-If you have created a grid and not assigned enough sources to it - such as creating a 3x3 grid but only assigning 8 sources - then the empty spaces will show a black screen.
+If you have created a grid and not assigned enough sources to it, then the remaining displays will show a black screen.
+For example, when you create a 3x3 grid but only assign 8 sources to it the remaining one display will show a blank screen.

-This will open Interactive Viewer in a separate tab.
+This option opens the Interactive Viewer in a separate tab.

-Close the tab to stop the remote interaction with the source.
+Close the tab to stop remote interaction with the source.

 Shelf-Vision is a derivative of Multi-Window, allowing you to display content in a continuous row across multiple displays.
-Rather than sources being added in a set grid, they are added one by one, to the right of the first.
+Rather than sources being added in a set grid, they are added one by one, to the right of the previous display.

-TIP: Shelf-Vision was developed for specific use cases, please consult with a Userful Sales Engineer before making use of this source in a production environment.
+Shelf-Vision was developed for specific use cases, please consult with a Userful Sales Engineer before making use of this source in the production environment.